aayushmanda/aayushmanda.github.io/_pages/about.md

 ---

-Hi, I'm Aayushman, a Master's student in Data Science and Artificial Intelligence.
-My work focuses on understanding AI through research in LLMs, Attention Mechanism and Diffusion.
-I’m passionate about building innovative solutions and contributing to the future of intelligent systems.
-Explore my projects and research to learn more about my journey!
+I'm Aayushman, a Master's student in Data Science and Artificial Intelligence.
+My work focuses on understanding AI through research in LLMs, Attention Mechanism and Diffusion models.
+I am interested in building innovative solutions and contributing to the future of intelligent systems.

+** Under Construction **